joshuaeckroth/cinf401-website/notes/demo-student-loans.markdown

 less *.csv
 ```

 We see consistency among the files.
 Fantastic!
-(Finding a correct set of transformations took hours of work.)
+(Finding a correct set of transformations took hours of work.
+Data munging to the max!)

 Use `csvstat` (from csvkit, installed earlier) to give a quick analysis of a file: